SheetAble/SheetAble-Documentations/versioned_docs/version-0.5/faq.md

 Our plan is to create a version of SheetAble that will have more functionalities.
 However, there will always be a free version of SheetAble with a sufficient amount of functionalities.

 ## Is SheetAble be open source?
-Yes, SheetAble is currently 100% open source.
+Yes, SheetAble is and will stay 100% open source.
 [Our Github organization](https://github.com/SheetAble)

 ## How can I help?